gschup/ggrs-website/content/docs/help/faq.md

 ## What is GGRS?

-GGRS (Good Game Rollback System) is a reimagination of the [GGPO](https://www.ggpo.net/) network SDK written in 100% safe Rust.
+GGRS (Good Game Rollback System) is a reimagination of the [GGPO](https://www.ggpo.net/) P2P rollback networking library written in 100% safe Rust.

-## What is GGPO?
+## What is GGPO / Rollback?

 Taken from [the official GGPO website](https://ggpo.net/):